AI4LAM/awesome-ai4lam/README.md

 - [Understanding Large Language Models – A Transformative Reading List](https://sebastianraschka.com/blog/2023/llm-reading-list.html)
 - [The Map Of Transformers](https://towardsdatascience.com/the-map-of-transformers-e14952226398)
 - [Nature's _Science and the new age of AI_](https://www.nature.com/immersive/d41586-023-03017-2/index.html)
+- [A Collection of AI Demos to Discover and Explore](https://exploreai.jisc.ac.uk/) including computer vision, text and 'knowledge'-based tools

 ## Tools and Frameworks